 Rosemary also has extensive legal knowledge and expertise in estate planning and wills including in matters which are particularly complex due to the personal circumstances of clients such as where there are second or third relationships and/or children of different partners.

 Further Rosemary can assist clients in putting the necessary paperwork into place to ensure that their wishes are known, and hopefully respected, in the event that they lose capacity in the future for example with appointing people with Powers of Attorney and as Enduring Guardians and in preparing Advanced care directives.

-Prior to practicing as a solicitor Rosemary worked in the human rights policy area, particularly in relation to the rights of older people such as the elimination of age discrimination, compulsory retirement and nursing home bonds.
-Her early legal practice included native title and refugee claims as well contested estates and Rosemary continues to act for people from diverse economic and cultural backgrounds in both large and small matters in native title, litigation and she has volunteered in community legal centres and for NGOís.
+Prior to practicing as a solicitor Rosemary worked in privacy and in human rights policy with particular emphasis on the rights of older people such as the elimination of age discrimination, compulsory retirement and nursing home bonds.
+Her early legal practice included native title , civil and criminal matters and refugee claims as well contested estates and Rosemary continues to act for people from diverse economic and cultural backgrounds in both large and small matters in native title, litigation and she has volunteered in community legal centres and for NGOís.

 From her wealth of life and professional experience Rosemary is not phased by the circumstances of any case and is approachable by any client even in the most sensitive of matters Rosemary was admitted to practice in 1999 and holds a Bachelor of Laws and a Bachelor of Arts in Social Sciences and a Diploma in Legal Practice.